PhilWaldmann/openrecord/docs/migrations.md

 ?> If you don't want to `require` all migrations by hand.
 You could use the [Automatic Model Loading Plugin](./plugins.md#automatic-model-loading).

+!> At the moment a rollback of migrations is not possible!

 Available methods in the `migration scope` are: